rene-dohan/Kill---free-MacOS-application/README.md

 # MacOS/OSX application to quickly dismiss misbehaving applications by one click

-Residing in status bar, start automatically if selected, working effectively :)
+Residing in status bar, launching on login if selected, working effectively :)